vanderoffice/CA-Strategy/enterprise-plan/Rev4C2/Executive Draft/appendices.md

 - Authority to mandate cross-department data sharing within agency
 - Ability to reassign resources across departments for strategic initiatives
 - Direct escalation path to Agency Secretary for barrier removal
-- Voting authority in Independent Data Governance Office board decisions
+- Voting authority in Office of State Data Governance board decisions
 - Sign-off requirement for all IT contracts over $1M

 **Performance Metrics:**